A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Swiss Confederates had been defeated by the Habsburgs?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the General thread.

 In 1315,an army under the command of Duke Leopold I of Austria narrowly survived a Swiss ambush in the Morgarten Pass.